-In fiscal 2023, our Chief Compliance and Risk Officer presented a risk profile and provided quarterly status updates to the Board and each Board committee that has oversight responsibility for one or more key risks.
-He also provided the Board a quarterly heatmap that highlights the status of significant risks.
+In fiscal 2024, our Chief Governance and Risk Officer presented a risk profile and provided quarterly status updates to the Board and each Board committee that has oversight responsibility for one or more key risks.
+She also provided the Board a quarterly heatmap that highlights the status of significant risks.
 Further, management provides a detailed quarterly update on significant risk areas, including cybersecurity and privacy risks presented by our Chief Information Officer and legal and regulatory matters presented by our General Counsel.
 At least annually, the cybersecurity presentation includes additional information on system readiness and protection, our incident response plan, internal training exercises and recovery plans.
-In 2024, our Chief Compliance and Risk Officer will retire; his risk oversight responsibilities have been assigned to the Company's Chief Governance Officer and a new Chief Compliance Officer has been appointed.